aridjayarecipes/cutesrecipes.web.app/content/post/2434-simple-way-to-make-speedy-simple-sweet-and-sour-napa-cabbagemommasrecipes.md

 1. While waiting prepare the thickening sauce by mixing 2 tsp of starch into 1/2 cup of water.
 Add a tsp or two of honey depend on your taste and 1 Tsp of dark rice vinegar.
 Pour gently into the wok and stir.
 Adjust seasoning to reach your desired degree of saltiness, sweetness and sourness.
 Serve with rice or porridge.

-Sign up to receive Jackie's recipes right in your inbox! sweet and sour napa cabbage salad.
+Sign up to receive Jackie&#39;s recipes right in your inbox! sweet and sour napa cabbage salad.
 Cabbage definitely falls into that category!
 This dish is simple, but quite tasty with a bit of an Asian flavour.
 The original makes quite a large amount, so I One year ago: Beef Rendang.
 Sweet and Sour Napa Cabbage (from Gourmet Today).

 So that's going to wrap it up for this exceptional food simple sweet and sour napa cabbage#mommasrecipes recipe.
 Thanks so much for your time.
 I'm confident you will make this at home.
 There's gonna be interesting food in home recipes coming up.
 Remember to save this page in your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!